mindspore-lab/mindocr/tools/infer/text/README.md

 </div>

 **Notes:**
 1. Currently, online inference pipeline is not optimized for efficiency, thus FPS is only for comparison between models.
-FPS for [Inference on Ascend 310](docs/en/inference/inference_tutorial_en.md) will be much higher.
+If FPS is your highest priority, please refer to [Inference on Ascend 310](docs/en/inference/inference_tutorial_en.md), which is much faster.
 2. Unless extra inidication, all experiments are run with `--det_limit_type`="min" and `--det_limit_side`=720.
-3. SVTR is run on wth mixed precision (`amp_level` O2) since it is optimized for O2.
+3. SVTR is run in mixed precision mode (amp_level=O2) since it is optimized for O2.

 ## Argument List